 The study, led by Professor Hashim Ahmed of Imperial College London, aimed to report oncological outcomes and adverse events following focal high-intensity focused ultrasound (HIFU) for treating nonmetastatic prostate cancer.

-It demonstrated that “Focal HIFU in carefully selected patients with clinically significant prostate cancer, with six and three of ten patients having, respectively, intermediate- and high-risk cancer, has good cancer control in the medium term.”
+It demonstrated that “Focal HIFU in carefully selected patients with clinically significant prostate cancer, with six and three of ten patients having, respectively, intermediate- and high-risk cancer, has a good cancer control in the medium term, 8 years”

-The importance of this research cannot be understated, as building a strong evidence base is crucial to adoption of HIFU as an alternative to more invasive and radical treatments for prostate cancer.
+The importance of this research cannot be understated, as building a strong evidence base is crucial to adoption of HIFU to treat prostate cancer as an alternative to more invasive and radical treatments.

 Dr Mark Porter, practicing GP and medical commentator for the Times and the BBC, opened his weekly Times column today with the comment :